 The nominal operational mission began on December 16, 2002 and lasted 24 months.
 Since then, INTEGRAL is being operated in its extended mission phase.
-This extended phase is at this stage approved by the Science Programme Committee (SPC) to last until 31 December 2020.
-An indicative extension of INTEGRAL science operations for 2021 and 2022 has been approved.
-Further extension for another 2 (or 3) years beyond 2022 will be considered during the first half of 2020.
-Future AO cycles are continued to be planned to run on an annual basis.
+This extended phase is at this stage approved by the Science Programme Committee (SPC) to last until 31 December 2022.
+Further extension beyond 2022 is not secure yet.
+Future AO cycles are continued to be planned to run on an annual basis, if operations are again approved after 2022.